Curious about the pros and cons of the flush setting for your engagement ring?

 - Flush settings aren't usually engagement rings

-- Bezel settings cover part of your diamond
+- Bezel settings cover part of your diamond and impact light return

 - Bezel settings don't look good with princess cut diamonds